otjrocks/Breakout/README.md

    * This program does not utilize mouse inputs.
    * The left and right arrows are control both the ball shooter and paddle.
    * Various number and letter keys are used to control cheat keys.
 The space and R key are used to start the game, restart the game, and shoot balls into play from the shooter.
-   * For specific instructions on how to use key/mouse inputs, view the "How to Play" section on the home screen.
+   * For specific instructions on how to use key/mouse inputs, view the "How to Play" section on the home screen, which is shown when the application first launches.
  * Cheat keys:
    - 0: Return to the home screen.
    - 1-9: Switch from your current level to the level specified.